Leadership & Governance

 The Board has established an audit committee and a remuneration committee with formally delegated responsibilities.

 The remuneration committee is chaired by Alan Harper.
-Its other members are Paul Walsh, Adam Kleinman and Michael Leitner.
+Its other members are Adam Kleinman and Michael Leitner.
 The remuneration committee reviews the performance of the Executive Directors and makes recommendations to the Board on matters relating to their remuneration and terms of employment.
 The remuneration committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentive scheme in operation from time to time.
 The remuneration and terms and conditions of appointment of the non-executive directors of the Company are set by the Board.

 The audit committee is chaired by Paul Johnson.
 Its other members are Richard Mastoloni, Alan Harper and Craig Chobor.
 The audit committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 It receives and reviews reports from the Company’s management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Avanti Communications Group.
 The audit committee meets at least twice a year and has unrestricted access to the Company’s auditors.

-The Nomination Committee is comprised of Paul Walsh and Alan Harper.
+The Nomination Committee is comprised of Alan Harper, Craig Chobor and Michael Leitner.
 The Nomination Committee meets as and when necessary and has responsibility for nominating to the Board candidates for appointment as Directors, bearing in mind the need for diversity and a broad representation of skills across the Board.

 The Board of Avanti (the “Board”) has always recognised that it is accountable to shareholders for the Company’s activities and that it is responsible for the effectiveness of corporate governance practices.
 It has remained committed to maintaining high standards of corporate governance and, whilst the Company is AIM listed and therefore not required to comply with the UK Corporate Governance Code (the “Code”), the Board sought to comply with the Code in all material respects wherever it was practical to do so having regard to the size of the Company and the resources available to it.